windsource/evernote-markdown-sync/README.md

  -t <TOKEN>   Evernote token used to access account
 ```

 When running Evernote Markdown Sync for the first time every note is created in Evernote.
-Subsequent runs will update only the notes that were changed.
+Subsequent runs will update only the notes in Evernote that were changed in the Git repository.

 ## Architecture